 My team & the Brathay Trust team had a meeting, the result being most positive!
 A work placement for myself gaining experience & going for the relevant qualifications when ready.
 Working with a mixed group of instructors, gaining something from each individual, with a residential placement as a bonus.

-That is my personal story of Brathay Trust & the Future For Heroes Programme thus far.
+That is my personal story of Brathay Trust & the F4H Programme thus far.
 I would very much like it to be a success!

-Many thanks to my team: Mentor Paul Bate, Richard Wilson Future For Heroes GURU, Craig Treeby Para Reg Welfare, Melanie Pullan & the Poppy Factory, with you guys, goals can be strived for, and maybe dreams can be achieved.
+Many thanks to my team: Mentor Paul Bate, Richard Wilson F4H GURU, Craig Treeby Para Reg Welfare, Melanie Pullan & the Poppy Factory, with you guys, goals can be strived for, and maybe dreams can be achieved.

 Warm Regards.
 And Respect Troy P Conner